College of Veterinary Medicine

 Accreditation

-The College is accredited by the Council on Education of the American Veterinary Medical Association.
-Accreditation is based on an assessment of 11 essential factors, namely, the college's organization, its finances, facilities and equipment, clinical resources, library and learning resources, enrollment, admissions, faculty, curriculum, continuing and post-graduate education, and research.
+The College is fully accredited by the Council on Education of the American Veterinary Medical Association.
+Accreditation is based on an assessment of 11 essential factors: the college's organization, its finances, facilities and equipment, clinical resources, library and learning resources, enrollment, admissions, faculty, curriculum, continuing and post-graduate education, and research.

 High School Preparation

 Preparation for a career in veterinary medicine includes understanding the profession.
-Volunteering, shadowing or working with a veterinarian is essential.
-Students should develop emotional maturity and become aware of how medical decisions include patient, client and financial issues.
+Volunteering or working with a veterinarian is essential.
+Students should develop emotional maturity and become aware of how medical decisions include patient, client, and financial issues.
 Professionalism and ethics are fundamental for veterinarians.
-Although the veterinary school does not use your high school grades to determine eligibility, students in high school are strongly encouraged to take coursework heavy in the math and sciences if offered.
+Although the OSU DVM Program does not use an applicant's high school information to determine eligibility, K-12 students are strongly encouraged to take advanced placement math and science classes to prepare for more difficult college level coursework.

 Admission and Application Requirements